8. Flow of execution#

 z <- z + x[[i]] + y[[j]]

-can be seen as \(O(n^3)\) if each element in the lists x and y as well as z itself are atomic vectors of length \(n\).
+can be seen as running in \(O(n^3)\) time if each element in the lists x and y as well as z itself are atomic vectors of length \(n\).
+Similarly,

 Map(mean, x)